 optional uint64 ttl = 6;

-// the record itself.
-For newer Ed25519 keys, the public key can be embedded in the
+// For newer Ed25519 keys, the public key is small enough that it can be embedded in the

 // IPNS Name itself, making this field unnecessary.